Season 3, Episode 4

 Michael Kithcart:

-And in our own way.
+And in our way.

 Susan Rylance:

-Yes, in our own way.
+Yes, in our way.

 Michael Kithcart:

 I want to make sure that we touch on an organization that you are involved in, which is the Minority Business Growth Alliance.
-I'd love for you to share, like what that mission is.
+I'd love for you to share, what that mission is.
 And you know, just what made you want to get involved with it?
-And in champion others?
+And in championing others?

 Susan Rylance:

 Yes, absolutely.
-So I, the mission is to help minority entrepreneurs thrive by providing consulting support and connections to business resources.
+So, the mission is to help minority entrepreneurs thrive by providing consulting support and connections to business resources.
 So that's the mission, how I got involved was I saw this, this gap of our communities of the people of color in our communities, and some of the challenges that they were seeing and some of the hurt that they were seeing.
-And, and on top of that we have a pandemic.
+And, on top of that, we have a pandemic.
 So it's a lot harder to connect with them.
 And I saw that I was not able to connect as much as I was in the past.
 And so I wanted to learn, understand and help some of our small businesses that have been affected by some of the challenges that we'd had in the past.
 And so that was my main reason for getting involved in the Minority Business Growth Alliance is a little over a year and a half old.
-So I was on the forefront of helping kind of frame out who we are and where we're going.
-And it has been amazing to really help connect those who want to serve and give their time to minority business owners who just really need some help to get to that next level.
+So I was at the forefront of helping kind of frame out who we are and where we're going.
+And it has been amazing to help connect those who want to serve and give their time to minority business owners who just really need some help to get to that next level.
 And it's amazing to see how it's built connection within our community and the goal and, you know, kind of what I champion is, how do we continue to build those connections with each other to just understand?
-We all have different backgrounds, we all have different views, but how do we just listen and understand each other so that we can come together as one community?
-And, you know, my hope is that we can have a platform to share our voices together.
+We all have different backgrounds, and we all have different views, but how do we just listen and understand each other so that we can come together as one community?
+And, you know, I hope that we can have a platform to share our voices.
 And it's not about the people's color, but really about the community, and that we all have differences, and how can we understand and grow with each other.

 Michael Kithcart:

-And understand deep down that we have a lot of far more in common than we have differences?
+And understand deep down that we have a lot of far more in common than we have differences.

 Susan Rylance: